PatilShreyas/EasyUpiPayment-Android/docs/pages/setup-payment-info.md

   </tr>
 </table>

+!> _Payee should be a valid merchant account holder otherwise transaction won't be completed._
-!> If any of the above field is initiated using invalid values then `Builder` will throw `IllegalStateException` with appropriate message.
+If any of the above field is initiated using invalid values then `Builder` will throw `IllegalStateException` with appropriate message.
 Make sure you're handling it.